-3.3 Work Plan
+3.4 Work Plan

 The application must include a proposed work plan that describes the project's activities and the timeline for project implementation.
+Upload the work plan in "Additional Information and Document Uploads" in the GMS.

-3.4 Required Documents
+3.5 Required Documents